nautobot/nautobot-lab/README.md

 ## Creating a Super User

-Once the container has started and all the services have stabilized.
-A super user account will need to be created to start kicking the tires with what is available in Nautobot.
-The `createsuperuser` command will prompt you for a username, email address, and password.
+Once the container has started and all the services have stabilized, you will need to create a superuser account to start exploring Nautobot.
+The `nautobot-server createsuperuser` command will prompt you for a username, email address, and password.
+The email address is unused in this particular workflow and can be left blank.

 ```shell
 % docker exec -it nautobot nautobot-server createsuperuser